 The Pavilions of the Lawn - an elongated terrace that extended to the south for almost two acres – flank it on the east and west.
 The 10 red brick two-story buildings create a symmetry – with five on each side – but have different styles, facades and decorative details.
 Their designs were meant to serve as models of different styles of ancient architecture.
 Connecting the pavilions are low colonnades fronting student dormitories.

 The Lawn – facing the Rotunda with Pavilions I and III on the left and and Pavilions II and IV on the right.
+Photo credit: Rotunda at the Univ of Virginia by Eric T Gunther under CC BY-SA 3.0)

 The domed Rotunda – situated at the north end of the Lawn - was the focal point of the “Academical Village. ” Inspired by the Pantheon in Rome, it had windows and steps in the front and housed the library.